kefferu/tictactoe-java/README.md

-This is simple tic tac toe desktop game developed by using Java 8 and JavaFX 8
+This is simple tic tac toe desktop game developed by using Java 8, JavaFX 8 and maven

+This is a maven project.
+So please import it as maven project to your IDE